Western Kenya Governors Back Privatization Of State-owned Sugar Mills -

 Governors in the western region have changed tune on the privatization of public-owned sugar mills, setting stage for leasing of the mills to investors as part of the national government’s bid to revive the ailing industry.

-According to Kakamega Governor Wycliffe Oparanya and his Kisumu counterpart Anyang Nyong’o, the move will boost sugar production and increase income for farmers.
+According to Kakamega Governor Wycliffe Oparanya and his Kisumu counterpart Anyang Nyong’o, the move will boost sugar production and increase income for sugarcane farmers.

 The region’s leadership had opposed a previous bid to privatize the industry.